JimRottinger/build-your-own-angular/notes/chapter-one.md

 ## Scope Objects

 In Angular, scopes can be created by applying the `new` operator to the `Scope` constructor.
 The result is a plain old JavaScript object (POJO).
 Because it is simply a POJO, we attach properties to it by calling `.property = `.
-There are no special setters or getters that you need to call, nor restrictions on what values you assing.
+There are no special setters or getters that you need to call, nor restrictions on what values you setting.

 ## Watching Object Properties: $watch and $digest